spinnaker/spinnaker.github.io/reference/halyard/secrets/index.md

 {% include toc %}

 Managing Spinnaker secrets separately from its configuration is a necessary step to enabling Spinnaker through an SCM like git.
-Spinnaker supports end-to-end secrets management, starting in version 1.14.
-Simply replace secrets in the Halconfig and service profiles with the syntax described here and Spinnaker will decrypt them as needed.
+As of version 1.14, Spinnaker supports end-to-end secrets management.
+Simply replace secrets in the Halconfig and service profiles with the syntax described here, and Spinnaker will decrypt them as needed.

-### Secret Format
+## Secret Format
-When referencing secrets in configs, we use the following general format:
+To reference secrets in configs, use the following general format:

 ```
 encrypted:<secret engine>!<key1>:<value1>!<key2>:<value2>!...
 ```
 The key-value parameters making up the string vary with each secret engine.
 Refer to the specific documentation for each engine for more information.

-### In Halyard
+## In Halyard
-Halyard knows how to decrypt the secrets we provide and will do so when the secret is needed, such as for validation and deployment.
-If the service we're deploying is able to decrypt secrets, Halyard will keep the secret in encrypted form when printing the service profiles.
-However if running an older version of a service, it will decrypt the configuration before sending it.
+Halyard decrypts your secrets as needed, for example for validation and deployment.
+If the service you're deploying can decrypt secrets, Halyard keeps the secret in encrypted form when printing the service profiles.
+However if you're running an older version of a service, it decrypts the configuration before sending it.

-For instance, if we replace the GitHub token in our hal config with an encrypted syntax:
+For instance, if you replace the GitHub token in your hal config with an encrypted syntax:
 ```yaml
 ...
   github: